 We’re not sure how old legendary Louisiana meat man Wallace Johnson is, but we do know he’s been around long enough to cement his status as the boudin king of Acadiana.

-We first read about Johnson's Boucaniere a few years back on the Roadfood site.
+We first read about Johnson’s Boucaniere a few years back on the Roadfood site.
 The little meat market in Lafayette had cleaned house at the big boudin competition, and we took notes so we could veer off I-10 on our next pass toward New Orleans to see what all the fuss was about.
+Glad we did.

 We found a small, family-run operation putting out world class boudin, and hot plate lunches and serving up some serious hospitality while doing so.
 We’ve been hooked ever since.